Lightning-AI/lit-llama/mt/README.md

 ## Generate translations from a csv of prompts `translate.py`

-Example call:
+Example call (run from the root directory):

-`CUDA_VISIBLE_DEVICES=2 python translate.py --input_csv_file "./data/wmt19_en-de.csv" --output_csv_file "./data/wmt19_en-de_translation.csv" --checkpoint_path "../checkpoints/lit-llama/7B/lit-llama.pth" --tokenizer_path "../checkpoints/lit-llama/tokenizer.model" --temperature 0 --top_k 200 --max_new_tokens 128`
+`CUDA_VISIBLE_DEVICES=1 python -m mt.translate --input_csv_file "./mt/data/wmt19_en-de.csv" --output_csv_file "./mt/data/wmt19_en-de_translation.csv" --checkpoint_path "./checkpoints/lit-llama/7B/lit-llama.pth" --tokenizer_path "./checkpoints/lit-llama/tokenizer.model" --temperature 0.5 --top_k 200 --max_new_tokens 128`

+!<o>!
+For temperature 0 there is a bug during generation.

 Fills in the `mt` column of the csv with the model output and saves it to the output csv file.

 ## Evaluates translations from csv `eval_translation.py`

+Inputs:
+- input_csv_file: csv that `translate.py` outputs
+- output_csv_file: where to save the eval at sentence level (same cs with added columns for each metric)
+- results_json_file: a summary of the results in a compact format (kept in repo)

+`CUDA_VISIBLE_DEVICES=0 python -m mt.eval_translation --input_csv_file "./mt/data/wmt19_en-de_translation.csv" --output_csv_file "./mt/data/wmt19_en-de_translation_eval.csv" --results_json_file "./mt/results/wmt19_en-de_results.json"`